tosinchukwu/tosinchukwu/README.md

 #### 😄 Pronouns: ...He/Him

 #### ⚡ Fun fact:
-- In all things you do, never forget the Creator of Heaven and Earth
+- In all things you do, never forget God, the Creator of Heaven and Earth

 ![Summary](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=tosinchukwu&theme=radical)